 Here are the five parts of the single project application, followed by some questions and answers about this category.

-1. Proposed project
+2. Proposed project

 Description

-+ For group projects or thematic exhibitions: How and why did you select these particular artists or these particular works?
++ For group projects or thematic exhibitions: How and why did you select these particular artists or works?
 What is the organizing principle behind the presentation of the works you’ve selected?
 Are you pursuing a format new to you or to the artists?

 + If your project is co-organized with partners, or structured around collaborations, why have you chosen to work together?
 What are your collective working methods, and how do they support your and your colleagues’ curatorial growth, and/or the development of your organizations(s)?